Summer 2024 Education & Outreach Initiatives

 Planet Word Museum Partnership

-TRAILS researchers are at the Planet Word museum in Washington, D.C. in partnership with the Language Science Station.
-In an interactive research study—led by UMD’s Marine Carpuat and Ge Gao—researchers engage Planet Word visitors with Al literacy, and measure how people sometimes rely on imperfect language translation systems.
-UMD's Charlotte Vaughn, an assistant research professor at the Maryland Language Science Center, leads the partnership with Planet Word.
+TRAILS researchers were at the Planet Word museum in Washington, D.C. in partnership with the Language Science Station.
+In an interactive research study—led by UMD’s Marine Carpuat and Ge Gao—researchers engaged Planet Word visitors with Al literacy, and measured how people sometimes rely on imperfect language translation systems.
+UMD's Charlotte Vaughn, an assistant research professor at the Maryland Language Science Center, led the partnership with Planet Word.

 Middle School